 EXAMPLE FROM CULTURE - All proponents of the modern idea of tolerance will reject some traditional understanding of morality.
 It might be on issues of abortion, same-sex relationships, etc. but they all have a relativistic understanding of truth.

 Thus, the truth is merely anything you want it to be in the cafeteria of choices.

 BTW - some are saying the big issue is lumping homosexuality alongside bestiality, but if you read his entire comment, he also lumped heterosexual sex outside of marriage in there too.
-Where is the outrage about this?
+But nobody was outraged about that.
+Notice the cognitive dissonance?

 Step #2 - Expanding the definition of "tolerance".